ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Use both legacy command `genrsa` and newer command `genpkey` for creating the RSA keys.
 For ECDSA keys, use `ecparam` command.
+OpenSSL Cookbook could be very useful in this exercise.

 Compare the results and the time it takes to generate the keys.
 It is recommended to try relatively high key length to notice difference (RSA).

-*For ECDSA, use `secp256r1` curve as it is used as base for cerficates later on.
+*For ECDSA, use `secp256r1` curve as it is used as base for certificates later on.
 For comparison, use `Curve25519` for ECDSA key generation as well.*

 Note, that with legacy commands you are expected to generate only RSA keys.
 With newer commands you should generate RSA and ECDSA keys.